I pause the Glue Song and ring the tiny bell on the cart.

 I have to remind myself (in the moment, especially) that they weren’t born this way.
 These students are the product of low skills, bad teachers, lazy parents, low-income community, a disinterested school culture, and Hot Cheetos con Limon.
-Any one of those by itself would be a challenge, and I’ve got a huge cocktail in 4th period.
+Any one of those by itself would be a challenge, and in 4th period, I have a huge cocktail.

 Which, coincidentally, is what I’m craving after they leave.